- Home

 When your caring role ends

-Many people find that the most challenging time in their caring role is when the need for care finishes.
-You could feel a bit lost or not needed anymore.
-If the person has recovered, they may appear to have forgotten how much time and effort you gave.
-This can be hurtful, but they probably don’t realise how you are feeling.
+Many people find it challenging when the need for care finishes.
+You could feel a bit lost or no longer needed.
+If the person has recovered, they may appear to have forgotten how much you did.
+This can be hurtful, but they probably don’t realise how you’re feeling.

-You may be surprised that the person who has had cancer does not seem happy or relieved that they have been given good news.
-The end of treatment can actually be a difficult time emotionally, and cancer survivors sometimes experience depression as they adjust to the “new normal”.
+How the person may feel – You may be surprised that the person who had cancer does not seem happy or relieved that they have been given good news.
+The end of treatment can be a difficult time emotionally, and cancer survivors sometimes experience depression as they adjust to the “new normal”.
 It is important to communicate openly about how you are both feeling.

-You may expect that you’ll slip back into day-to-day life as it was before you took on the caring role, but this may not be straightforward.
+Take the time you need – You may expect that you’ll slip back into day-to-day life as it was before you took on the caring role, but this may not be straightforward.
 You might feel you are still waiting for the next setback.
 Your life may also have changed.
 Going back to work or resuming other responsibilities can be overwhelming.
 Do things at your own pace and give yourself time to adjust.
-You might be able to return to work part-time or take on fewer responsibilities.
+You might be able to return to work part time or take on fewer responsibilities.

-Talking about your feelings with someone you trust can help.
+Share your feelings – Talking about your feelings with someone you trust can help.
 Studies show that caring often brings changes in life philosophy and relationships, and personal growth.
-Many people find these changes are rewarding and life-changing, but it’s not a positive experience for everyone.
+Many people find these changes rewarding, but it’s not always positive.
 You may need time to reflect on what has happened and what it has meant to you.

 More resources